-Did you guys read my Pasta story?
-Since that day, I just couldn’t stop eating Pasta.
-I tried it in Soup and even in Sandwich!
+Did you guys read my story about Pasta?
+Since that day, I just haven’t been able to stop eating Pasta.
+I have tried it already in Soup, Sandwich and now in Pasta Muffins!
 What can I say!!
-I am an Indian, madly in love with Italian food, and sometimes, I secretly wish that I was an Italian … hush hush!!! 😛 I find the Italian language super sexy and the way they move their hands when they talk, and specially the fact that cheese and wine are the major part of their every day meal.
-Well, not like we Indians can’t do that and I am sure there are Italians who are secretly wishing that they were Indians and they could have such variety of culture and cuisines with different spices in their everyday meal.
+I am an Indian who is madly in love with Italian food and sometimes, I secretly wish that I was an Italian … hush hush!!!
+The Italian language is super sexy and the way they move their hands when they talk.
+I especially love the fact that cheese and wine are the major part of their every day meal.
+Well, it’s not like we Indians can’t do that.
+I am sure there are Italians who are secretly wish that they were Indians and they could have such variety of culture and cuisines with different spices in their everyday meal.

-OK, enough of admiring the grass on the other side, which always looks a lot greener than on your side.
-Let’s get down to business, I mean food 🙂 The other day, as usual, I was watching Giada’s show on Food Network after lunch and she was cooking for kids.
-In-fact, she was basically cooking with them like a training class.
+OK, enough of admiring the grass on the other side that always looks a lot greener.
+Let’s get down to business, I mean food 🙂 As usual, I was watching Giada’s show on Food Network few days back and she was cooking for her kids.
+In fact, she was basically cooking with them like a training class.
 She prepared a lot of kid’s food, shakes and cookies.
 One dish that caught my attention was Mac and Cheese muffins.
 Can you believe this?
-How creative was that?
+How creative was that!
 I immediately knew that I had to make them sometime soon.

 - 2 cups mini Rotelle Wheel Pasta

 - couple handful of baby spinach